digitalartlab/dal-documentation/README.md

 ## Copyright and License

 The content of our documentation is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-This includes all the data in the `/pages` and `/public` directories.

-The underlying source code used to format and display that content is licensed under the Mozilla Public License 2.0.
-If you fork this repo, you must also release your fork under MPL-2.0.
+The underlying source code used to format and display that content is licensed under the GNU General Public License v3.0.
+If you fork this repo, you must also release your fork under GNU GPL v3.0.